gopheracademy/gopheracademy-web/content/advent-2016/machine-learning-google-prediction-api.md

   ^^ That looks like 🇪🇸 Spanish to me
 ```

-Thank you to my multi-lingual European friends for their generousity in helping me translate this phrase
+Thank you to my multi-lingual European friends for their generosity in helping me translate this phrase
 in spite of Brexit.

-## Conslusion
+## Conclusion

 This article only really touches the surface of what can be achieved with machine learning,
 but it does get the old brains working on what other kinds of predictive capabilities could be